Ace3DPrints/sv06plus/README.md

 <img src="./speed-2.png">

 > **Support Recommendation**

 Regarding the Support tab, it's typically set up on a per-model basis.
 If you're wondering whether to add support to a particular model, it's advisable to refer to the recommendations provided by the designer of that specific model.
 Make adjustments according to their suggested settings.

 >  **Others Recommendation**

-In the "Others" section, the sole adjustment required is modifying the >Brim type.
+In the "Others" section, the sole adjustment required is modifying the **Brim type**.
 By default, it is configured to **Auto**, but if the model possesses a substantial base, consider switching it to **No-Brim**.
 This prevents any potential mess around the model.